SoloVid/Thy/src/notes.md

 These "functions" allow non-special grammar, but their behavior is significantly different from functions you can write in this language.

 - await - affects standard language control flow
+- get - array access or define as getter
 - given - not really a runtime call
+- namespace - takes as a parameter an identifier that may or may not already have a value
 - return - affects standard language control flow
+- set - array mutate or define as setter
 - throw - affects standard language control flow

 ### Reserved Value Names